Updated May 26, 2023

 - Hadoop can process data with CSV files, XML files, etc. Data is processed parallelly in the distribution environment.
 Therefore, we can map the data when it is located on the cluster.
-The server and data are located at the same location, so data processing is faster.
+The server and data are located simultaneously, so data processing is faster.

-- If we have a huge unstructured data set, we can proceed with terabytes of data within a minute.
-Developers can code for Hadoop using different programming languages like python, C, and C++.
+- We can proceed with terabytes of data within a minute if we have a huge unstructured data set.
+Developers can code for Hadoop using different programming languages like Python, C, and C++.
 It is an open-source technology.
-Source code is easily available online.
+The source code is readily available online.
 If data increases daily, we can add nodes to the cluster.
 We don’t need to add more clusters.
 Every node performs its job by using its resources.

 Hadoop can perform large data calculations.
 To process this, Google has developed a Map-Reduce algorithm, and Hadoop will run the algorithm.
 This will play a major role in statistical analysis, business intelligence, and ETL processing.
 Easy to use and less costly available.
 It can handle tera-byte data, analyze it and provide value from data without any difficulties with no loss of information.

 This is a guide to What is Hadoop?
-Here we discuss the application of Hadoop, its features, and its advantages.
+Here we discuss Hadoop’s introduction, applications, features, and advantages.
 You can also go through our other suggested articles to learn more–